Meet our Head Chef, Beatriz Maldonado Carreño (Bea)

 I grew up in Bogotá, Colombia.

-I love maths and I from very early on thought I was going to be an engineer.
-I actually trained as one – I am an electronic engineer.
-I never thought of being a chef.
+I love maths and from very early on thought I was going to be an engineer.
+I actually trained as one – electronic engineer.
 I come from a family of traditional jobs (doctors, engineers and economists), so cooking wasn’t a path I even considered.

-In my family (as pretty much every Latin family) everything revolves around meal times.
-But my grandfather on my mum’s side, was what today would be called a foodie.
-He liked different ingredients and often came home bringing some weird stuff that then had to be prepared.
-I spent most the school holidays and weekends with my grandparents, so I was always exposed to different foodstuffs.
+In my family (as pretty much every Latin family) everything revolves around mealtimes.
+But my maternal grandfather was what today would be called a foodie.
+He loved food and often came home bringing some exotic ingredients that then had to be prepared.
+I spent most of the school holidays and weekends with my grandparents, so I was always exposed to different foodstuffs.

-My grandmother on my dad’s side was an excellent cook, particularly for sweet stuff.
-My dad has 10 siblings and we are in total 32 cousins, and we use to gather at the grandparents’ house on Sunday afternoon.
-There was always something delicious waiting for us.
+My grandmother on my dad’s side was an excellent cook, particularly for sweet dishes.
+When we visited every Sunday, there was always something delicious waiting for us.

-When I was studying to be an engineer, I realised that it didn’t make me happy.
-After graduating I went to the USA to work for the summer in a resort, and it turned out that it was a training facility for the American Culinary institute.
+After I finished university, I travelled to the USA to work for the summer in a resort, and it turned out that it was a training facility for the American Culinary institute.
 It opened a new door for me, suddenly the realisation that being a chef WAS a career opportunity.
+So I went to Argentina to train as a chef.
+My teachers had all trained under Paul Bocuse, so our classes were very heavy on French/European techniques.

-I did work placements in Argentina as part of the training, I worked in Chile and then returned to Colombia where I worked for Astrid y Gastón, a Peruvian restaurant by renowned chef Gastón Acurio, under head chef Virgilio Martinez both superstars in the culinary world.
-After a couple of years I opened my own restaurant which I had for 3 years.
+I did work placements in Argentina as part of the training, I worked in Chile and then returned to Colombia where I worked for Astrid y Gaston (a very successful Peruvian restaurant by chef Gaston Acurio, under head chef Virgilio Martinez both now superstars in the culinary world).
+And then opened my own restaurant which I had for three years.
 Then I came to London to do a diploma in kitchen management.
-Here I worked in a 2 rosette restaurant in a hotel in Westminster, and then at the Sanderson hotel, where I worked as a pastry chef for a while.
-I then became the head chef at a Southamerican restaurant in Islington called Sabor and Barrio Shoreditch.
-After a break when having my children, alongside running supperclubs I worked at Corazón, a Mexican restaurant in soho.
+Here I worked in a 2-rosette restaurant in a hotel in Westminster (used to be called the City Inn, but no longer exists under that name) and then at the Sanderson hotel (where I worked both as a chef and as a pastry chef).
+I then became the head chef at a South American restaurant in Islington called Sabor (it’s now closed) and then in Barrio Shoreditch.
+I took a short break when my children were born and then started running a supper club in Highams Park (East London) alongside working in Corazón (Soho) and then joined supperclub.tube.